 This species’ scientific name is a tribute to Laurence Klauber, former curator of reptiles and board member of the San Diego Zoo, who had a passion for rattlesnakes and eventually became the world’s foremost authority on them.
 A “citizen scientist,” he collected and studied rattlesnakes in his spare time while working as an engineer—and later chairman of the board and CEO—of San Diego Gas and Electric Company.
 His remarkable lifetime collection of rattlesnake specimens can now be seen at the San Diego Natural History Museum, where he was curator of reptiles and a member of the board of directors.

 Dr. Harry Wegeforth appointed Laurence Klauber as the San Diego Zoo’s first curator of reptiles in 1921.
-At the San Diego Zoo, he helped create the current Reptile House, which opened in 1936, and expanded the Zoo’s reptile collection to more than 900 individuals.
+At the San Diego Zoo, he helped create the current Reptile House, which opened in 1936, and expanded the Zoo’s reptile collection to more than 900 individual animals.
 He inspired numerous herpetologists and was a mentor to many, including Si Perkins and Charles Shaw, who both, at different times, worked as curator of reptiles at the San Diego Zoo.

 Laurence Klauber published many articles and papers on snakes during his career, culminating in the publication of the two-volume Rattlesnakes: Their Habits, Life Histories, and Influence on Mankind in 1956—a work that is still regarded as the most comprehensive study of rattlesnakes available today.
 He was the first person to describe a total of 56 different reptile taxa between 1924 and 1963, and 13 reptile taxa were described and named in his honor by others.

-For 100 years, the San Diego Zoo has been dedicated to helping threatened, endangered, and rarely seen snakes survive—both in their wild habitats and in managed care.
+For more than 100 years, the San Diego Zoo has been dedicated to helping threatened, endangered, and rarely seen snakes survive—both in their wild habitats and in managed care.
 That has resulted in some remarkable species success stories, and some remarkable snakes cared for at the Klauber-Shaw Reptile House.
 Next time you’re at the Zoo, be sure to look for these unusual, beautiful, and often misunderstood animals.